• Skip to primary navigation

 Orange red sauce in a frying pan from above

 • Don’t fry together onions, bell peppers, and mushrooms – Onion and bell pepper need medium heat as they will burn on high heat, while mushrooms need high heat to get them crispy.
-You can use the same skillet though as they can soak up each other’s juices.
+You can use the same skillet, though, as they can soak up each other’s juices.

 Penne pasta with yellow bell pepper slices, brown mushroom shreds and spring onion rings in a creamy red sauce in a large frying pan

 You can store oyster mushrooms easily for up to a week in the fridge, or at room temperature for 1-2 days.
 For more tips, read our how to store oyster mushrooms article.
-The finished dish can be stored in the fridge for up to 3-4 days.
-When you are ready to serve them, reheat them in a microwave.

 Penne pasta with yellow bell pepper slices, brown mushroom shreds and spring onion rings in a creamy red sauce served in a white bowl.
 A fork is piercing through the middle.

-More vegan oyster mushroom recipes
+More oyster mushroom recipes

 Don’t know what else to cook with oyster mushrooms?
 You can find several delicious oyster mushroom recipes here or check out one from the below list:

-• Hearty Vegan Breakfast Hash (Oyster Mushroom Jerky)
+Vegan Breakfast Hash

-• BBQ Vegan Pulled Pork Burger (King Oyster Mushroom)
+BBQ Vegan Pulled Pork Burger (Mushroom)

-• Teriyaki Oyster Mushroom Steak
+Teriyaki Oyster Mushroom Steak

-• Crispy Oyster Mushroom Tacos
+Crispy Oyster Mushroom Tacos

-More vegan pasta recipes
+More pasta recipes

 You can browse through these 30+ vegan pasta recipes or our quick vegan meals collection or check out:

-• 15-min Cashew Alfredo Sauce (Oil-free, Vegan)
+15-min Cashew Alfredo Sauce (Oil-free, Vegan)

-• Red Pesto Tofu Pasta (Vegan)
+Red Pesto Tofu Pasta

-• Vegan Spaghetti Bolognese (Cauliflower Walnut Meat)
+Vegan Spaghetti Bolognese (Cauliflower Walnut Meat)

-• Creamy Harissa Tahini Pasta Sauce
+Creamy Harissa Tahini Pasta

-• Easy Vegan Pesto Pasta
+Easy Vegan Pesto Pasta

 THANK YOU so much for visiting our website.
 Please comment below if you have tried this recipe.
 We LOVE hearing from you!
 If you loved the recipe, please don’t forget to give us a ⭐⭐⭐⭐⭐ RATING.
 We appreciate all of our readers.